jpadilla/pyjwt/README.md

 $ python tests/test_jwt.py
 ```

-## Support of reserved claim names
+## Support of registered claim names

-JSON Web Token defines some reserved claim names and defines how they should be
+JSON Web Token defines some registered claim names and defines how they should be
 used.
-PyJWT supports these reserved claim names:
+PyJWT supports these registered claim names:

  - "exp" (Expiration Time) Claim
  - "nbf" (Not Before Time) Claim